Timeliness Through Telephones: Approximating Information Freshness in Vector Clock Models: Introduction

-The {\bf information latency} at vertex $v$ at time $t$, denoted $l_v^t$, is given by $t - \phi_v^t(u)$.
+The {\bf information latency} at vertex $v$ at time $t$, denoted $l_v^t$, is given by $t - \phi_v^t$.
 This represents the freshness of the information $v$ has about $r$ at current time $t$.
-A structural interpretation of the latency is if the current latency $l_{v}^{t} = k$, then in the most recent $k$ steps, there is a path of matched edges along which communication was scheduled in monotonic order (i.e., from $r$ to $v$) which was able to convey the information at $r$ from $k$ steps earlier to $v$ by the current time $t$.
-A natural goal of a centralized information exchange scheme is to minimize the maximum information latency at any node at all times. \begin{problem} [Max Rooted Vector Clock (MaxRVC)] Given a graph $G$ with a root $r$, find an infinite schedule that minimizes $\max_{v\in V(G), t\ge 0} l_v^t$. \end{problem}
+An alternate interpretation of the latency is that if the current latency $l_{v}^{t} = k$, then in the most recent $k$ steps, there is a path of matched edges along which communication was scheduled in monotonic order (i.e., from $r$ to $v$) that was able to convey the information at $r$ from $k$ steps earlier to $v$ by the current time $t$.
+Two natural goals of a centralized information exchange scheme is to minimize the maximum and total (or equivalently, the average) information latency of the nodes at all times. \begin{problem} [Max Rooted Vector Clock (MaxRVC)] Given a graph $G$ with a root $r$, find an infinite schedule that minimizes $\max_{v\in V(G), t\ge 0} l_v^t$. \end{problem}